The Defocusing Energy-Critical Wave Equation with a Cubic Convolution: Introduction

 where $u$ ranges over all solutions to \eqref{equ1} on the spacetime slab $I\times\R^d$ of energy less than $E$ and

-Our goal in the following is to prove that $E_{crit}=+\infty$.
-We argue by contradiction.
-If $E_{crit}<+\infty,$ then we will see that the failure of Theorem \ref{thm1.1} is caused by a special class of solutions; on the other hand, these solutions have so many good properties that they do not exist.
+We prove that $E_{crit}=+\infty$ by contradiction argument.
+If $E_{crit}<+\infty,$ then we will see that the failure of Theorem \ref{thm1.1} is caused by a special class of solutions.
+These solutions must have some good properties so that they do not exist.
 Thus we get a contradiction.
-While we will make some further reductions later, the main property of the special counterexamples is almost periodicity modulo symmetries: \begin{definition} Let $d\geq5,$ a solution $u$ to \eqref{equ1} with maximal lifespan $I$ is called almost periodic modulo symmetries if $(u,u_t)$ is bounded in $\dot{H}_x^1\times L_x^2$ and there exist functions $N(t):~I\to\R^+,~x(t):~I\to\R^d$ and $C(\eta):\R^+\to\R^+$ such that for all $t\in I$ and $\eta>0$,
+For convenience, we recall the definition of almost periodicity modulo symmetries in \cite{KV} \begin{definition} Let $d\geq5,$ and let $u$ to be a solution of \eqref{equ1} with maximal lifespan $I$.
+We say that $u$ is almost periodic modulo symmetries if $(u,u_t)$ is bounded in $\dot{H}_x^1\times L_x^2$ and there exist functions $N(t):~I\to\R^+,~x(t):~I\to\R^d$ and $C(\eta):\R^+\to\R^+$ such that for all $t\in I$ and $\eta>0$,

 and